bigskysoftware/intercooler-js/www/_posts/2017-6-22-five-reasons-to-consider-the-server-side.md

 For the last decade web development has been moving away from the original server-side model to a client-side programming model, driven by the adoption of javascript and, in the last few years, the explosion of front-end SPA and component frameworks.
-Most new web projects starting today are going to a least entertain the idea of using client-side rendering coupled with some sort of JSON API.
+Most new web projects starting today are going to at least entertain the idea of using client-side rendering coupled with some sort of JSON API.

 In this article I'd like to give you a few reasons to consider sticking with a server-side architecture.
-As with all technical decisions there are a near infinite number of things to consider and each application is different, but I think that these areas in particular are worth considering, even if you decide to not to go with a server side approach.
+As with all technical decisions there are a near infinite number of things to consider and each application is different, but I think that these areas in particular are worth considering, even if you decide not to go with a server side approach.

 ### #1 - Simplicity